logo2

 It seems that Orr remained at the hospital for the remainder of his career, up until his death.
 He was still listed as the physician-in-charge in the 1916 directory (5), and as a physician in the 1921 directory (6).
 He then died on 23 Jan 1922 at the age of 74 and was buried in Maple Hill Cemetery, Lake Linden (1).

-So, when did Orr have a drug store?
-The Polk directories only listed him as a physician, not as a druggist (11), so we turn to the newspaper for more information.
+When did Orr have a drug store?
+The Polk directories listed him as only a physician, not a druggist (11), so we must rely on the local newspaper for more information.
 In Oct 1887, he moved his office to the upstairs rooms in the Kettenbeil Block next to Hennes store on Calumet St. (13).
-It was then announced that he would be opening a drug store on 01 Oct 1888 in the Kettenbeil Block (14).
-The drug store was in the charge of J. Croley, an experienced and reliable druggist formerly of Lapeer City (15).
-In Aug 1889, Jere Croley left the store with the intent of returning to lower Michigan, and Adolph Ruhl Jr. succeeded him (12).
-Then, in the same month, the entire stock, counters, and fixtures of the drug store were sold to Shelden Bros. & Co. in Houghton, and they also secured Orr's prescription clerk, Adolph J. Ruhl of Hancock (10).
+The newspaper then announced that he would be opening a drug store on 01 Oct 1888 in the Kettenbeil Block (14).
+"J. Croley", an experienced and reliable druggist formerly of Lapeer City, ran the store (15).
+In Aug 1889, Jere Croley left with the intent of returning to lower Michigan, and Adolph Ruhl Jr. succeeded him (12).
+Later that month, Shelden Bros. & Co. in Houghton purchased the entire stock, counters, and fixtures of the drug store and secured Orr's prescription clerk Ruhl (10).
 Thus, Orr's drug store lasted for only a year during the time he was in private practice.

 Newspaper ad - <i>Torch Lake Times</i>, 30 Oct 1888